customgpt/CustomGPT/README.md

 1. Find the APK file on this page.
 2. Download the APK file and install it on your Android device, similar to any other Android app.
 The app will only request permission to access the internet for sending requests to your designated API.
-3. Run the application on your Android device or emulator and enjoy.
+3. Run the application on your Android device and follow the rest of the instructions in 'Basic Usage'.

 Please note: You can run a virus check on the APK file if desired.
 The APK file will not be open source at the moment to prevent potential misuse of the code.